huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_cluster_v3.html.md

 * `vpc_id` - (Required) The ID of the VPC used to create the node.
 Changing this parameter will create a new cluster resource.

-* `subnet_id` - (Required) The ID of the subnet used to create the node.
+* `subnet_id` - (Required) The ID of the subnet used to create the node  which should be configured with a *DNS address*.
   Changing this parameter will create a new cluster resource.

 * `highway_subnet_id` - (Optional) The ID of the high speed network used to create bare metal nodes.
 Changing this parameter will create a new cluster resource.